ansible/ansible-builder/docs/collection_metadata.rst

 If you are a collection maintainer, make sure the controller-side dependencies are specified and :ref:`verified<verify_collection_metadata>`.

-We recommend you to specify paths to dependency files in the ``meta/execution-environment.yml`` file.
+We recommend you specify paths to dependency files in the ``meta/execution-environment.yml`` file.
 Here is an example of its content:

 .. code:: yaml